Trident09/minecraft-server/README.md

    cd MinecraftServer
    ```

-2. Move the downloaded `minecraft_server.1.21.jar` file into this directory.
+2. Move the downloaded `minecraft_server.1.21.jar` or `paper-1.21-99.jar` file into this directory.

 3. Accept the Minecraft End User License Agreement (EULA).
    - Open a text editor and create a new file named `eula.txt`.